Modeling Reachability Types with Logical Relations: Semantic Type Soundness of

-Functions are of the form $(\lambda x.t)^\QF$, which binds the argument $x$ in the body $t$, where the qualifier $\QF$ includes the function's captured variables.
 Mutable reference types $\TRef~\ty[p]{T}$ track the known aliases of the value held by the reference.
-Comparing with the \langb{}-calculus that only allows references to hold Boolean values, here, references can store any typeable values as long as they reach the empty set of locations.

 We use \emph{observation} \(\flt\), which is a finite set of variables, to specify which variables in the typing context \(\Gamma\) are observable, where the typing context assigns qualified typing assumptions to variables.

-The operational semantics is the same as that for the \langb{}-calculus in \figref{fig:lambda}, and is thus omitted.